 A Folk Song a Week online course

-A Folk Song a Week online course is launching today!
+A Folk Song a Week online course is the easiest way ever to add folk songs to your homeschool or classroom!

 Learn 36 folk songs, one per week, throughout the school year.
 What types of songs are included?
 You’ll find historical folk songs, rounds, spirituals, songs in other languages, and lullabies.
 Many of these you’ll recognize from your childhood!
 Songs by composers such as Brahms and Stephen Foster are included, but most have unknown composers.